Right-of-Way Maintenance Program

 - Never attempt to trim or remove hazard trees yourself.
 The result could be damage to GVEA’s facilities and you will be held responsible for any repairs.
 Worse, you could be injured or killed.
 When in doubt, please call 451-5692.

 - Never touch a tree in contact with a power line.
 Trees do conduct electricity and can cause serious injury or death.

 For more informaiton on hazard trees, click HERE.

 How are members notified of GVEA's ROW clearing plans?

 Golden Valley Electric attempts to notify residents well in advance.
+Members in areas where power lines will be cleared should receive a postcard notification (click HERE to view the 2021 postcard).
 Even if we will not be working on your property, we may have to access our work area through your right of way.
 Members are usually notified by mail of work being done in your area, but someone may talk to you in person or leave a door hanger.
 This gives you the opportunity to contact us before work begins.
 For more information, call our Right-of-Way Maintenance Department at 458-5717.

 What kind of equipment does GVEA use to clear?

-Our hand crews clear where the Kershaw mower can’t go, due to restrictive terrain, lawns or close proximity to buildings.
-Hand crews cut and stack brush along the edge of the right of way, trim tree branches that the Kershaw Sky Trim cannot reach, and remove hazard trees system-wide.
+Our hands cres clear where the Kershaw mower can’t go, due to restrictive terrain, lawns or close proximity to buildings.
+Hand crews cut and stack brush along the edge of the right of way, trim the tree branches that the Kershaw Sky Trim cannot reach, and remove hazard trees system-wide.

 Will you clear around my electrical service drop?

 Service drops are the lines that connect your house or business to GVEA’s high-voltage lines.
 Since the service drop is owned by the homeowner, it is the homeowner’s responsibility to maintain it.
 The service drop should be kept clear of trees and brush.
 Note that small twigs and leaves brushing against the line should not cause any problems with your electric service.